Exchange 2007: Multi-Domain Certificate SANs

 What Subject Alternate Names (SANs) Should I Include in an Exchange 2007 Certificate?

-Basically you need to include any name that is used to access the Exchange 2007 server.
+You need to include any name that is used to access the Exchange 2007 server.
+Make sure to include only the external fully qualified domain names, (e.g., owa.domain.com).

 Though we can't tell you exactly what to put in your certificate, below are some things to keep in mind:

-- Include both the external and internal fully-qualified domain names of your Exchange CAS server(s).
-For example, owa.domain.com and owa.internaldomain.com).
+Include only the external fully qualified domain names of your Exchange CAS server(s) (e.g., owa.domain.com).

-- If you are using autodiscover, make sure you include an entry for autodiscovery (the autodiscover service uses autodiscover.domain.com by default).
+If you are using autodiscover, make sure you include an entry for autodiscovery.
+Note that the autodiscover service uses autodiscover.domain.com by default.

 If you are using different URLs, make sure to include entries for those as well.